-They are very essential in the field of irrigation.
-Relationship between Delta, Duty, Base Period is given below after definition.
+The relationship between Delta, Duty, Base Period is given below after definitions.

-Let us consider a crop having base period B days.
+Let us consider a crop having a base period of B days.
 Assume that 1 cumec of water is supplied to this crop for B days to provide delta Δ m depth of water.

 Now the volume of water supplied by unit discharge to this crop during B days is given by: